-The Football Association (FA) has 5 levels a football coach can do.
-They will teach all aspects of the game and allow coaches to gradually hone in on specialist areas and advance their career.
+The Football Association (FA) offers 5 levels of qualification that association football coaches can complete in England.
+They teach all aspects of the game and allow coaches to gradually hone in on specialist areas and advance their career.

 Minimum age: 16

-This more in-depth course for football coaching is for those who are more serious about their coach education and want to progress.
+This more in-depth course for football coaching is for those who are more serious about their coach education and want to progress in the football industry.

 This is a qualification that is accredited nationally and you must have certain certificates including first aid and safeguarding.